There are two aspects of starting a blog :

 Call Out Your Reader

 And more than that, they need it!
-And also they know it deep down.
-It is the matter of confronting them and resolving the issue.
+And also, they know it deep down.
+It is a matter of confronting them and resolving the issue.

 Or what possible problems can be there with what they have been doing.

 And do further lead with empathy and compassion that it’s okay but they need to do something about it.